mdda/deep-learning-workshop/ideas.md

         -  my expected neighbourhood is +/- ...  (like SSD)
            -  No need to make the choice unique - channels/positions can support each other

-  -  Embeddings on graphs (Meh?)
+  -  ImageNet as an attention game
+    -  (same as :) Relationships from a Stream

   -  Neural learning depends on dwelling on useful stuff...
     -  Think about STDP : Isn't it more obvious what's going on?

+  -  Speech/audio to phonemes / emotion / speaker-id at different time scales

+  -  Embeddings on graphs (Meh?)

   -  Conversational agents as magician master chess players

-  -  MNIST-oneshot
-     -  NAS-like structure opt
-     -  one-shot on MNST examples

-  -  Speech/audio to phonemes / emotion / speaker-id at different time scales